Vojko i Savle: Article

-On Sunday, 18 January 1987, Politika daily newspaper (under editor-in-chief Žika Minović at the time) published a humorous piece (humoreska) headlined "Vojko i Savle".
+On Sunday, 18 January 1987, the Politika daily newspaper (under its then editor-in-chief Žika Minović) published a humorous piece (humoreska) headlined "Vojko i Savle".
+The article's writer was signed as "M. Šarenac", however it was soon discovered that no such person exists on Politikas staff nor did anyone by that name live in Belgrade.

 Though using jovial tone, it strongly denounces the seemingly fictional retiree named "Vojko Nikolić" by maliciously discussing his personal life, specifically going after his spouse, living arrangements, financial wealth, current love life, and past romantic liaisons.
 Another fictional retiree named "Savle Pavić" is also mentioned in the piece, but the extent of his denouncement is not as strong.
 The article mainly focuses on "Vojko", decorated Yugoslav Partisan participant of the People's Liberation Struggle during World War II, implying that despite today coming off as a retiree of modest means, he in fact owns multiple lavish seaside properties along with an account in a Swiss bank.
 The article then turns to "Vojko"'s past diplomatic service in an unnamed southern Asian country where he married a woman named "Argo" whom he met during the long boat ride on the way there.
 Stopping just short of stating it explicitly, the article then implies that "Argo" is a foreign spy and that during his diplomatic service "Vojko" had a habit of losing suitcases full of papers containing important information.

 Although supposedly talking about fictional characters, anyone who followed public life in Serbia at the time could easily deduce that the pseudo-satirical piece is actually referring to Academician Gojko Nikoliš who was a World War II veteran for which he received the gallantry medal of Yugoslav people's hero; he was also former Yugoslav ambassador to India during the early 1950s where he met his future wife - a Frenchwoman named Margot.
 Similarly, it is obvious from information provided that the character of "Savle" is SANU president Pavle Savić.

-The article's writer was signed as "M. Šarenac", however it was soon discovered that no such person exists on Politikas staff nor did anyone by that name live in Belgrade.